DuendeInexistente/Cirque/ShortStories/skagerrak.md

 *Water flows.*

-The stone I am sitting on shifts with it, and I can hear it creak and groan in the process.
+The stone I am sitting on shifts with it, and I can hear it creak and groan as it moves.

 I kick away from it and wander, wander across the water.
 School of fish are scared by the violence of my movements.